KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
-- Convert remaining instr_[instr].py errors/warns to use custom log_error function.
 - Create DEP error monitoring script to look at dep_status for errors to email.
-- Create a log file per KOAID?
+- Create a log file per KOAID? (and/or mark all logs with dbid)
-- What about PSFR (NIRC2) and DRP (NIRC2, OSIRIS) hooks?
+- DEIMOS triggering same FCS image file which results in many duplicate IDs.
+- DEIMOS create_jpg_from_fits using up all memory.
+Allow only 1 DEIMOS DEP at once?
+Optimize function?
+Add more memory?
+Don't create jpg.

 ## MONITOR
 - Fix ktl service restart so we don't keep getting RPC error messages.